epfml/getting-started-lauzhack/README.md

 > The rest of the README is more detailed information on the cluster, the scripts, and the setup.

 # Extra details on usage of the cluster
 This is more info on the cluster, the scripts, and the setup.
-You do not need to read this (unless you're interested in the details).
+You do not need to read this (unless you're interested in the details or want to go beyond the interactive workflow above).
 It is a copy of our internal documentation.

 ## Using the python script to launch jobs
 The python script `csub.py` is a wrapper around the run:ai CLI that makes it easier to launch jobs.
 It is meant to be used for both interactive jobs (e.g. notebooks) and training jobs.